-A How-To-Guide for Preventing Procurement and Payment Fraud
+A How-To-Guide for Preventing Procurement and Vendor Fraud Prevention

 Tips for Reducing Risk and Protecting Hard-Earned Profits

 Though accounts payable teams have always had to contend with fraud, today’s scams seem to be more sophisticated and more costly than ever before.
 One example: The FBI recently arrested a cable TV executive on charges of defrauding his employer of more than $8 million.
 He is alleged to have initiated contracts for services with companies he owned, for services that were never delivered, while using false and stolen identities to mask his involvement.

 You may think “it can’t happen in my company,” but you might want to think again.
 According to the Association for Certified Fraud Examiners (ACFE) 2020 Report to the Nations, the typical company will lose 5 percent of annual revenues to fraud.
 Data from the Kroll Global Fraud & Risk Report for 2019-2020 shows that 28 percent of companies globally fell victim to fraud by external parties, and 27 percent fell victim to fraud by internal parties.